Climb Kilimanjaro with Alpine Ascents

-Acclaimed by climbers, industry professionals and media alike Alpine Ascents provides a one-of-a-kind experience on Kilimanjaro as we employ a professional mountain guide from our Seattle-based staff on each trip.
-Your guide is generally one of our full time Alpine Ascents mountaineering guides and adds an unmatched level of summit success and safety based on their broad range of climbing experience.
-Our guides are Kilimanjaro experts first and foremost but have an extensive mountaineering and wilderness medical background.
+Acclaimed by climbers, industry professionals, and media alike, Alpine Ascents provides a one-of-a-kind experience on Kilimanjaro.
+We employ a professional mountain guide from our Seattle-based staff on each trip.
+Your guide is generally one of our full-time Alpine Ascents mountaineering guides and adds an unmatched level of summit success and safety based on their broad range of climbing experience.
+Our guides are Kilimanjaro climbing experts first and foremost, but have an extensive mountaineering and wilderness medical background.

-We have about a 95 % TRUE success on Kilimanjaro (taking into account all climbers who begin an expedition).
+We have about a 96% TRUE success rate on Kilimanjaro (taking into account all climbers who begin an expedition).

 Every one of our Kilimanjaro expeditions is led by an Alpine Ascents mountain guide.